nhubaotruong/league-of-legends-linux-garena-script/README.md

 pip3 install psutil pyyaml
 ```
 * Start Garena
-* Open terminal and run the script
+* Open terminal, ```cd``` into the directory where you have saved this project(Ex: /home/nhubao/league-of-legends-linux-garena-script-main) and run the script
 ```
 python3 lol.py
 ```
 * Return to Garena and press **Play**
-* Wait for a while, it may take long
+* Wait for a while, it may take some time load in

 ## Result
 ![LOL on Linux](images/result.png)